mesahal/ijaa/RENDER_DEPLOYMENT_FIX.md

 1. **Render clones** your repository
 2. **For each service**:
    - Changes to `buildContext` directory
-   - Finds Dockerfile in specified path
+   - Finds `dockerfilePath` relative to that directory
    - Builds from correct source location
    - Deploys container successfully